bertelmonster2k/photoncloud.github.com/_posts/Reference/2012-05-15-PerformanceTips.md

 Bigger data "streams" can considerably affect latency as they need to be reassembled from many packages before they are dispatched.
-They can be sent in a separate channel, so they don't affect the "throw away" position updates of a (lower) channel numnber.
+They can be sent in a separate channel, so they don't affect the "throw away" position updates of a (lower) channel number.